Introduction

 directory.

-setting just for the database, and IntelliShell will use the specified
+This variable takes precedence over the data_dir setting just for the database, and IntelliShell will use the specified

 file for all database operations.